dragoond/Hoi4reader.exe/README.md

-The program scans the HoI4 MD file.
+The program scans the HoI4 MD file and creates Excel output file with the found data

 The file must be unencrypted.
 Open 'Documents\Paradox Interactive\Hearts of Iron IV\settings.txt' with a text editor and change 'save_as_binary=yes' to 'save_as_binary=no'.